samidev123/OpenSquad-Reborn-APK/README.md

 Even though I made the new client I have to thank [8Hacc](https://github.com/8-bitHacc) for creating OpenSquad because without him this wouldn't be possible!

 # Closure
-I will update the client from time to time, adding new stuff (like Squaddies, skins etc.)
+I will update the client from time to time, adding new stuff (like Squaddies, skins etc.) and I will write the update log in the UpdateLogs folder.
+Anyways that's all for now!
 Have fun with the client!